Serious Whiskey Experts Name The Most Underrated Single Malt Scotches

-There’s a lot of single malt scotch out there.
-Big brands tend to make headlines when they drop big bottles, which, in turn, means a lot of smaller bottles of scotch remain under-appreciated or under-hyped.
+There’s a whole lot of single malt scotch out there.
+Big brands tend to make headlines when they drop big bottles, which, in turn, means a lot of lesser-known bottles of scotch remain underappreciated or underhyped.
 That’s especially true if you’re not in Scotland or not entrenched deeply into the world of Scottish single malts.

-Our focus today is under-hyped single malt scotch whisky.
-We’ve gathered a quorum of whisky experts — whisky distillers, whisky bottlers, whisky judges, booze writers, and whisky ambassadors — to shout out the bottles of single malt from Scotland that they think need a little more love on the international whiskey stage.
+Our focus today is underhyped single malt scotch whisky.
+We’ve gathered a quorum of whisky experts — whisky distillers, whisky bottlers, whisky judges, booze writers, and whisky ambassadors — to shout out the bottles of single malt from Scotland that they think need a little more love on the international whisk(e)y stage.

 The ten single malts below may already be on your radar.
 Or they may not.
 Either way, these are bottles of the good stuff that our experts think are worth seeking out, giving a try, and maybe adding to your whisky rotation.